tmobile/magentaA11y/_checklist-native/link.md

 ## Developer notes

-- Clickable textview that navigates the user outside the app (Ex: to a browser)
+- Clickable textview that navigates the user outside the app (Ex: opens a browser)
-- Even if the link looks like a button, if the user is navigated to a browser, it must be coded as a link
+- Button: even if the control visibly looks like a link, code as a button to cue the screen reader the action will keep them within the app
+- Focus around an entire paragraph and activating an in-line link with double tap is an expected behavior.
+The link does not have isolated focus.
+(There can be only one active link in the paragraph)

 ### Name

 - Clickable text describes the destination or purpose of the link
+- Programmatic name matches the visible text

 ### Role

-- Ensure links appear in the Local Context Menu and Rotor
+- Ensure screen reader users can navigate to links from the Local Context Menu and Rotor

 - **iOS**
   - Use TextView with `UIAccessibilityTraitLink`